-It is important to understand that consistently worrying about a problem will not solve the problem, in fact, perseverating will only create more anxiety.
-Identify what the source of your stress is, and work through it to find a resolution instead of generating more stress about the issue.
+It is important to understand that consistently worrying about a problem will not solve it; persevering will only create more anxiety.
+Identify the source of your stress and work through it to find a resolution instead of generating more stress about the issue.
 Taking advantage of a variety of resources such as personal reflection, consulting professionals that specialize in modifying your specific issue, or talking to trusted friends and loved ones all guide you down the road to resolving a stressful situation.

 Breathe Easy: Deep Breathing = Deep Relaxation

 For centuries, many Eastern cultures have realized the benefits of practicing proper breathing techniques as an effective tool to manage stress.
-According to health and fitness consultants, 8 to 10 breaths a minute when you’re relaxed signifies normal, healthy breathing while 15 or more is the signal you are in stress mode.
-Guide your breathing by focusing on long, complete exhale and your body will notice the difference.
+According to health and fitness consultants, 8 to 10 breaths a minute when relaxed signifies normal, healthy breathing, while 15 or more signals you are in stress mode.
+Guide your breathing by focusing on long, complete exhales; your body will notice the difference.

-When you inhale does your chest expand or does your abdomen expand?
+When you inhale, does your chest expand, or does your abdomen expand?
 If your chest expands, then you are a shallow breather.
-To learn how to be a deeper breather and breath properly, you may want to take a yoga or mediation class that focuses on breathing.
+You should take a yoga or meditation class focusing on breathing to learn to be a deeper breather and breathe properly.
 In the meantime, here are a few pointers: